Imran407704/list-target/README.md

 # list-target
-This is a Simple Bash Script For Generating the Wordlist for Bug Bounty Hunters :)
+This is a Simple Bash Script For Automating the Process of Generating Wordlists from various tool's like Gau, Waybackrobots, cewl etc.....
+Very Useful for Bug Bounty Hunters :)